Beliavsky/Fortran-code-on-GitHub/README.md

 [Whizard-mirror](https://github.com/bijancn/Whizard-mirror): efficient calculation of multi-particle scattering cross sections and simulated event samples.
 Mirror of [private git](https://gitlab.tp.nt.uni-siegen.de/whizard/public)

 ## Plasma Physics
+[Advanced LOwer Hybrid Antenna (ALOHA)](https://github.com/jhillairet/ALOHA): coupling code for Lower Hybrid Current Drive antennas facing tokamak magnetized fusion plasma, by Julien Hillairet.
+This coupling code is based on the linear coupling theory.

+[Angular Momentum model Of Relativistic Electron beam transport (AMoRE)](https://github.com/michaeltouati/AMoRE): code parallelized using OpenMP for fast simulations of laser-generated relativistic electron beam transport in solid or dense plasma targets, by Michaël J. Touati.
+It computes the two first angular moments of the relativistic Vlasov-Fokker-Planck-Belaiev-Budker kinetic equation completed with the Minerbo maximum angular entropy closure and coupled with target Magneto-Hydrodynamic equations considering time scales during which the return current has already set up.

+[aorsa3d](https://github.com/ORNL-Fusion/aorsa3d): solves for the wave electric field and heating in a 3-D stellerator plasma heated by radio frequency waves using an all orders spectral algorithm, by Naoto Tsujii and David L. Green

+[EDIPIC-2D](https://github.com/PrincetonUniversity/EDIPIC-2D): 2D version of [EDIPIC](https://github.com/PrincetonUniversity/EDIPIC), a particle-in-cell code developed for low temperature plasma applications, by Dmytro Sydorenko et al..

 [Flexible Optimized Coils Using Space curves (FOCUS)](https://github.com/PrincetonUniversity/FOCUS): nonlinear optimization code for designing 3D coils.
 Its sibling, FAMUS, can be use to design permanent magnets.

+[Guiding-center ORbit Integration with Local Linearization Approach (GORILLA)](https://github.com/itpplasma/GORILLA): computes guiding-center orbits for charged particles of given mass, charge and energy in toroidal fusion devices with three-dimensional field geometry.
+This guiding-center orbit code is designed to be used in scientific plasma physics simulations in the field of magnetic confinement fusion.

+[KORC](https://github.com/ORNL-Fusion/KORC): Kinetic Orbit Runaway Code, from ORNL-Fusion

+[Quasilinear Electromagnetic Oscillations (QLEO)](https://github.com/pastfalk/QLEO): code based on the quasilinear kinetic equation which self-consistently describes how a given velocity distribution function of a homogeneous gyrotropic plasma evolves in time in the presence of an unstable spectrum of parallel propagating, electromagnetic linear eigenmodes, by Patrick Astfalk.
+The implemented formalism is based on the quasilinear kinetic equations given in, e.g., 'Methods in Nonlinear Plasma Theory' by R. C. Davidson (1972).

+[SCENE](https://github.com/PlasmaFAIR/SCENE): tokamak equilibrium solver which can generate equilibria in a variety of file formats, from PlasmaFAIR

+[stella](https://github.com/stellaGK/stella): solves the gyrokinetic-Poisson system of equations in the local limit using an operator-split, implicit-explicit numerical scheme, by Denis St-Onge et al. It is capable of evolving electrostatic fluctuations with fully kinetic electrons and an arbitrary number of ion species in general magnetic geometry, including stellarators.

+[Stellarator Fokker-Planck Iterative Neoclassical Conservative Solver (SFINCS)](https://github.com/landreman/sfincs): computes neoclassical effects in nonaxisymmetric or axisymmetric toroidal plasmas, such as stellarators and tokamaks, by Matt Landreman et al. The code solves a drift-kinetic equation for the distribution function of each species.

+[STELLOPT](https://github.com/PrincetonUniversity/STELLOPT): stellarator optimization code, from PrincetonUniversity.
+A stellarator is a plasma device that relies primarily on external magnets to confine a plasma.

 ## Physics
 [Acceleration by Laser and Dynamics of charged particles (ALaDyn)](https://github.com/ALaDyn/ALaDyn): particle-in-cell code firstly described in ALaDyn: A High-Accuracy PIC code for the Maxwell-Vlasov Equations by C. Benedetti et al., published on IEEE Transactions on Plasma Science, 36 4, 1790-1798 (2008) and then again in the update Charge preserving high order PIC schemes by P. Londrillo et al., published on Nucl.
 Instrum.
 Meth.
 A, 620 1, 28-35 (2010).

-[Advanced LOwer Hybrid Antenna (ALOHA)](https://github.com/jhillairet/ALOHA): coupling code for Lower Hybrid Current Drive antennas facing tokamak magnetized fusion plasma, by Julien Hillairet.
-This coupling code is based on the linear coupling theory.

-[Angular Momentum model Of Relativistic Electron beam transport (AMoRE)](https://github.com/michaeltouati/AMoRE): code parallelized using OpenMP for fast simulations of laser-generated relativistic electron beam transport in solid or dense plasma targets, by Michaël J. Touati.
-It computes the two first angular moments of the relativistic Vlasov-Fokker-Planck-Belaiev-Budker kinetic equation completed with the Minerbo maximum angular entropy closure and coupled with target Magneto-Hydrodynamic equations considering time scales during which the return current has already set up.

-[aorsa3d](https://github.com/ORNL-Fusion/aorsa3d): solves for the wave electric field and heating in a 3-D stellerator plasma heated by radio frequency waves using an all orders spectral algorithm, by Naoto Tsujii and David L. Green

 [Bose-Einstein_Condensates](https://github.com/brito-leonardo/Bose-Einstein_Condensates): solve Bose-Einstein condensates problems and related algebraic problems in quantum mechanics, with Fortran 90 and Python 3 languages, by brito-leonardo